PietroVN/anime/README.md

-# Video
+# Anime
-Simple script to watch videos and animes on terminal
+Simple script to watch  animes on terminal

 # Features
 - Save your current episode